“Photography constantly amazes me. It is the excitement, adventure, travel. It is a way to see previously invisible and to present unpresentable.”

-Anastasia Bogomolova.
-Born in 1985, Anastasia Bogomolova is a contemporary photographer currently based between Kasli and Chelyabinsk, Ural (Russia).
+Anastasia Bogomolova (born in 1985) is a contemporary photographer currently based between Kasli and Chelyabinsk, Ural (Russia).
 Until 2012, she took steps in photography independently, but last year she attended a four-months educational program “Photography as a Research” organized by the Fotodepartament Fund in St. Petersburg, Russia.

 Perhaps the most memorable were the moments when I couldn’t shoot for some reason.